-The Penan are perhaps less than 300 individuals in Brunei and are forest dwellers who traditionally followed a nomadic way of life.
+Penan are perhaps less than 300 individuals in Brunei and are forest dwellers who previously followed a nomadic way of life.
 They traditionally harvested and used blowpipes with poison-tipped darts to hunt animals.
 Most now live in permanent settlements and engage in year-round farming.

-While indigenous peoples (except for Iban and Penan) are officially in a privilege position since as Bumiputera they may own land, have access to certain types of employment (including in the Royal Brunei Armed Forces and Brunei Shell Petroleum) and benefit from other types of affirmative action programmes, there is pressure to embrace Islam for those who continue to practice animism or are Christians.
-In the 1970s, mass conversions to Islam were reported among the indigenous groups, after pressure from the state.
+While indigenous peoples (except for Iban and Penan) are officially in a privileged position, since as Bumiputera they may own land, have access to certain types of employment (including in the Royal Brunei Armed Forces and Brunei Shell Petroleum) and benefit from other types of affirmative action programmes, there is pressure to embrace Islam for those who continue to practice animism or are Christians.
+In the 1970s, mass conversions to Islam were reported among the indigenous peoples of Brunei after pressure from the state.

 The government of Brunei continues to ban many religious activities of non-Muslim groups, including those of indigenous peoples, while at the same time permitting or assisting those of Islamic authorities.
-The latter for example organise what are known as dakwah or proselytizing activities which include incentives to indigenous peoples in rural areas such as financial aid, new homes, water pumps, etc… There is thus great pressure for indigenous peoples to convert from animism and ancestor worship to Islam, though a smaller proportion continues to convert to Christianity.
+The latter for example organize what are known as dakwah or proselytizing activities which include incentives to indigenous communities in rural areas such as financial aid, new homes and water pumps.
+There is thus great pressure for indigenous peoples to convert from animism and ancestor worship to Islam, though a smaller proportion continues to convert to Christianity.

-Indigenous peoples are additionally encouraged to move away from many aspects of their cultures and languages: while there is no active attempt to suppress the private use of indigenous languages, the Government of Brunei’s languages policy and legislation, which provides for the exclusive official use of Malay and in some cases English, all but ensures that the number of speakers of indigenous languages continues to fall.
-Increasing urbanisation is also seeing traditional economic activities and lifestyles being relegated to the sideways.
+Indigenous peoples are additionally encouraged to move away from many aspects of their cultures and languages.
+While there is no active attempt to suppress the private use of indigenous languages, the Government of Brunei’s languages policy and legislation, which provides for the exclusive official use of Malay and in some cases English, all but ensures that the number of speakers of indigenous languages continues to fall.
+Increasing urbanisation is also seeing traditional economic activities and lifestyles being relegated to the sidelines.